corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `-> 'com.r3.corda.demo.TestState'`
 `->> 'testField'`

-Selects the testField JSON field from the top-level JSON object called com.r3.corda.demo.TestState in the custom_representation DB column.
+Selects the `testField` JSON field from the top-level JSON object called `com.r3.corda.demo.TestState` in the `custom_representation` database column.

 Example JSON would look like this: